RohanS14/torchVAE/README.md

 You should run the scripts from the root directory (`semisupervisedVAE`).
 You may have to run this command first:
 `export PYTHONPATH="/semisupervisedVAE:$PYTHONPATH"`

+You can install requirements using `pip install -r requirements.txt --no-cache-dir` directly or in a virtual environment.